Cultural Huracán

 Club Deportivo Cultural Huracán (sometimes referred as Cultural Huracán) is a Peruvian football club, playing in the city of Huanta, Ayacucho, Peru.

 History

 The Club Deportivo Cultural Huracán was founded on September 4, 1944.

-In 2010 Copa Perú, the club classified to the Provincial Stage, but was eliminated by Sport Contreras and Deportivo Municipal (Iguain).
+In 2010 Copa Perú, the club qualified to the Provincial Stage, but was eliminated by Sport Contreras and Deportivo Municipal (Iguain).

-In 2011 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Sport Huracán in the Third Stage.
+In 2011 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Sport Huracán in the Third Stage.

-In 2013 Copa Perú, the club classified to the Provincial Stage, but was eliminated by Sport Huanta, Deportivo Municipal (Santillana) and Deportivo Municipal (Iguain).
+In 2013 Copa Perú, the club qualified to the Provincial Stage, but was eliminated by Sport Huanta, Deportivo Municipal (Santillana) and Deportivo Municipal (Iguain).